tsipkens/bidias/README.md

 which replaces the current grid with a partial grid with the same span.
 For partial grids:

-1. `Grid.ispartial` will be 1 (i.e. true),
+1. `Grid.ispartial` will be 1 (i.e., true),
 2. `Grid.missing` contains a list of the global indices for the missing pixels,
 3. `Grid.cut` contains the y-intercept and slope of the line used in making the cut (which is used in marginalization to only partially weight points that are cut off),
-4.	`Grid.elements` is updated to only list the center of the elements that are left in the grid (i.e. have indices that are not listed in `Grid.ismissing`),
+4.	`Grid.elements` is updated to only list the center of the elements that are left in the grid (i.e., have indices that are not listed in `Grid.ismissing`),
 5.	`Grid.nelements` similarly only lists the edges of pixels that remain in the partial grid, and
 6.	`Grid.adj` is updated to only list the elements/pixels that are adjacent on the partial grid.

 The `Grid.edges` and `Grid.nodes` properties remain unchanged and refer to the underlying grid structure prior to any of the grid points being removed.

 Methods specific to partial grids include:
 1.	`Grid.partial2full(x)` will convert a partial x (resolved with only the remaining points on the grid) to one resolved on the original grid, filling the missing points with zeros.
-I use this to plot and marginalize the distributions (i.e. plots will have zeros in all of the missing elements/pixels) and
+I use this to plot and marginalize the distributions (i.e., plots will have zeros in all of the missing elements/pixels) and
 2.	`Grid.full2partial(x)` will do the reverse of above, converting a full x (with all of the points from the original grid) to one resolved on the partial grid.

 Most other Grid methods will operate on partial grids.
-For example, the `Grid.marginalization` method will only sum the pixels that are still on the grid (exploiting the fact that the other pixels are necessarily zero), including accounting for the fact that pixels on the diagonal are only half pixels (i.e. they are triangles rather than rectangular elements).
+For example, the `Grid.marginalization` method will only sum the pixels that are still on the grid (exploiting the fact that the other pixels are necessarily zero), including accounting for the fact that pixels on the diagonal are only half pixels (i.e., they are triangles rather than rectangular elements).
 The `Grid.plot2d` method, equally, will plot zeros in the upper left triangle.
 The `Grid.l1` method will generate the first-order Tikhonov L matrix for the modified grid (only considering pixels that are adjacent on the partial grid).
-The `Grid.ray_sum` method will sum the distribution along some ray (i.e. along some line), assuming missing pixels are zero and do not contribute to the ray-sum.
+The `Grid.ray_sum` method will sum the distribution along some ray (i.e., along some line), assuming missing pixels are zero and do not contribute to the ray-sum.
 The list goes on.

 ### 3.2 Phantom class